-I think dividing business class into two medium sized cabins is better than having one tiny cabin and one giant one as American Airlines does.
+I think dividing business class into two medium sized cabins is better than having one tiny cabin and one giant one.

-When I got to my seat, 12K, a window seat in the second row of the first business class cabin, I could see that the seat on CX 777-300s is virtually identical to the seat AA uses on the same plane.
+When I got to my seat, 12K, a window seat starboard side in the second row of the forward business class cabin, I could see that the seat on CX 777-300s is virtually identical to the seat AA uses on the same plane.